-Best Cart-Style: Weber Performer Deluxe Charcoal Grill
+Best Cart-Style: Weber Performer Deluxe 22-Inch Charcoal Grill

 Cart-style charcoal grills are nice if you might need to occasionally move your grill, and also they offer some flat surfaces for prep as well.
 It’s a nice mix of features if you have the space for it.

-This Weber version is essentially the same kettle base as the classic grill, but also includes a handy cart with wheels and storage space for your charcoal.
+This Weber version is essentially the same kettle base as the classic grill but also includes a handy cart with wheels and storage space for your charcoal.
 That cart allows for a propane gas tank, which ignites your charcoal with the push of a button.
 All you have to do is wait for the right temperature reading on the built-in lid thermometer and start cooking on the porcelain-coated stainless-steel grates.

-Related: The 9 Best Grills in 2021
+Related: The Best Grilling Tools

 Regularly cater for big parties?
 This is the Weber grill for you!
 Its massive surface area allows you to grill almost anything.
 This grill features all the goods of a Weber grill but is just bigger.
 Much bigger!